jarecoo/practice/notes.md

 - “What is your vocation?
 To be a good person.” -Marcus Aurelius, Meditations, 11.5 (TDS p.165)
 - “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
 For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
 Kindness in these situations is only possible for people of great strength.
 You have great strength.
 Use it.”
 The Daily Stoic p.146
 - “’Every event has two handles, one by which it may be carried, the other by which it cannot.
 If your brother does you wrong, don't lay hold on the action by the handle of his injustice, for by that it cannot be carried; but by the opposite, that he is your brother, that he was brought up with you; and then you will have hold of the handle which carries.’ -Epictetus, Enchiridon, 43 There is no promise that trying things this way — of grabbing the different handle — will have such momentous results for your.
 But why continue to lift by the handle that hasn’t worked?”
 TDS p.180
+- Listen “Hesiod, the poet, said that ‘the best treasure is a sparing tongue.’
+Robert Greene considers it a low of power: Always Say Less Than Necessary.
+We talk because we think it’s helping, whereas in reality, it’s making things hard for us.
+If our spouse is venting, we want to tell them what they should do.
+In fact, all they actually want us to do is hear them.”
+TDS p.191
+- “Or course it’s possible to curb our arrogance, control our anger, and be a caring person.
+How do you think others do it?…They worked on it.
+They made it a priority.
+They solved it like they would solve any other problem: by dedicating themselves to finding a solution, making incremental progress until they did.”
+TDS p195

 ### Be Assertive; Set your Boundaries
 - Be nice but don’t let people take advantage of or manipulate you (see: live life on purpose).
 This will help you avoid manipulation and being taken advantage of, but will still provide you the chance to be compassionate to people without sacrificing compassion for yourself.